 How to make price quotes work for you

-When a customer asks you for a quote, they're giving you a golden opportunity.
-With the right response you can close the deal quickly and win new business.
+When a customer asks for a quote, they're giving you a golden opportunity.
 Here's how to make the most of price quotes.

 A price quote is a call to action

 A quote is a formal document.
 It explains your pricing for a job or order, and gives your customer a clear cost for the work.